joaocorreia82/joaocorreia82/README.md

-- 👋 Hi, I’m João COrreia
+- 👋 Hello, I'm João Correia, born in Congo (Mbandaka), I studied in Portugal and I'm currently in Luanda (Angola);
-- 👀 I’m interested in OS Linux (new for me), Windows, ERP,
+- 👀 I'm interested in Linux OS (new to me), Windows, ERP, SAP;
-- 🌱 I’m currently learning Linux (Ubuntu)
+- 🌱 I'm currently learning Linux (Ubuntu);
-- 💞️ I’m looking to collaborate on A.I.
+- 💞️ I seek to collaborate on AI and BI;
-- 📫 How to reach me: e-mail correia.joao@gmail.com
+- 📫 How to contact me: correia.joao@gmail.com;
-- 😄 Pronouns: João
+- 😄 Pronouns: João;
-- ⚡ Fun fact: Need to update :-)
+- ⚡ Fun fact: you need to update :-)

 <!---
 joaocorreia82/joaocorreia82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.